amiryxe/easy-number-separator/README.md

-# Easy-Number-Separator
+# Easy Number Separator

-Easy Number Separator is a useful plugin for currency format by Comma separator on input.
+Easy Number Separator is a useful pure JavaScript plugin for currency format by Comma separator (`,`) on input.

 ### <a href="https://amiryxe.github.io/easy-number-separator/" target="_blank">View Demo</a>